BOARD OF ADVISORS, USA

 Mary Ellen has a B.S. in Biochemistry, an M.A. in Counseling Psychology, and over twenty-five years of experience in environmental consulting and industry.

-Dr. John Kinch was recently approached by President Biden's Administration to be an energy efficiency advisor.
+Dr. John Kinch was previously approached by President Biden's Administration to be an energy efficiency advisor.

 John directs the strategic and daily operations of Michigan Energy Options (MEO), a clean energy nonprofit emphasising innovative and collaborative projects between the public and private sectors.
 Under Dr. Kinch, MEO's community-based work has expanded across the state and its revenue stream has diversified.
 MEO has built a community solar park on a capped landfill — one of a few owned and operated by a nonprofit in the country.